kavia-common/attendance-tracker-216426-216435/README_ROOT_ANALYZE.md

-Flutter CI instructions
+Analyzer instructions:

-The Flutter project root is at: attendance-tracker-216426-216435/attendance_frontend
+- The Flutter project root is at attendance-tracker-216426-216435/attendance_frontend

-Before running Flutter commands, execute:
-- cd attendance-tracker-216426-216435/attendance_frontend

-Then run:
-- flutter pub get
-- flutter analyze
+- The pubspec file is attendance-tracker-216426-216435/attendance_frontend/pubspec.yaml
-- flutter test
+- Use that directory as working directory for flutter analyze/test/build
-- flutter build apk